Lead Generation: Importance, Best Practices, & Examples for Sales and Marketing

 • Implementation teams

 Toggl Plan should include a question on their lead gen form that asks the customer to specify which category they fall into.
-Then, lead nurturing sequences for agencies will be focused on agency-only problems and so on.
+Then, the lead nurturing sequence will trigger based on which main audience the lead falls into.

 3. Gain clarity on the marketing-to-sales handoff